Skip to main content

 The Home Button

 You don't feel it till you close the last app.
 I don't know what it is for you, but you'll know what I mean.
 Lonely.
 You don't feel lonely till you close the last app on your phone.
 Then it hits you.
 You see, it only hurts when you stop.
 It's like running.
 Trying to find people.
 Trying to find a scene.
 Trying to find that thing you don't even know what to call.
 But you're always looking.
 Always looking for it.
 There's always a hallucination about a red mark on the notifications icon.
 Finding new people around you.
 Refreshing news feed.
 Hold on a bit.
 Oops.
 Sorry.
 Nothing here.
 Like a mailman walking away leaving you at the door, holding it open for a miracle to walk in and understand how you feel.
 Maybe someone did.
 Maybe someone still does.
 But it's never enough is it?
 No one is all you need.
 People aren't islands.
 People are lifeboats, holding on for a while.
-Pulling down on little screens once again hoping to run into a bit of land.
-That'
+Pulling down on little screens once again hoping to run into a bit of land. *** Are

 Recent posts